-An eccentric and passionate musician, Dewey Finn finds himself kicked out of his band with which he was going to appear for the Battle of the Bands competition.
-He does not lose hope and instead, impersonates his best friend to fill the position of a substitute teacher at a prep school in order to earn some money for his house rent.
+An eccentric and passionate musician, Dewey Finn finds himself kicked out of the band with which he was going to appear for the Battle of the Bands competition.
+He does not lose hope and instead, impersonates his best friend to fill the position of a substitute teacher at a prep school to earn some money for his house rent.
 As he begins at his job, his erratic behaviour and no interest in teaching students confuse them but one day, he sees his class during their music session and decides to build his own band for the competition.
-As one of the funniest yet inspirational and educational movies, the School of Rock is a musical masterpiece that is going to change the way you perceived music especially, the genre of rock and will teach you about teamwork, persistence, and perseverance!
+As one of the funniest yet inspirational and educational movies, the School of Rock is a musical masterpiece that is going to change the way you perceive music especially, the genre of rock and will teach you about teamwork, persistence, and perseverance!

 Inspired by the Striking School of Rock, Check Out Music Production Courses!

 “The problem isn’t the kids.
 It’s not even what they can achieve.
 The problem is what you expect them to achieve.
 You are setting the bar here.
 Why?
 Set it up here.
 They can make it.”